google/orbax/orbax/g3doc/checkpoint.md

     restoring.
 Note that the parameter must be compatible with the given type (e.g. jnp.bfloat16 is not compatible with np.ndarray).

-`PyTreeCheckpointer` will create an individual directory for each nested key.
+`PyTreeCheckpointHandler` will create an individual directory for each nested key.
 The exact naming of per-parameter directories can be customized by overriding `_get_param_infos`.
 These parameters are saved using [Tensorstore](https://google.github.io/tensorstore/).
 There is an additional